KxSystems/docs/docs/learn/install.md

 (32-bit versions have `32` in the folder name instead of `64`.)

-Kdb+ looks for a license file in `QHOME`.
+kdb+ looks for a license file in `QHOME`.
 To keep your license file elsewhere, set its path in environment variable `QLIC`.

 :fontawesome-solid-laptop-code:
 [Working with multiple versions of kdb+](../kb/versions.md)